markoshlima/queue-manager/README.md

 Application Layer
 All backend application is in Lambda Functions written in Python, except the Mailer function, that is written in NodeJS.
-The user and e-mailing intelligence is event driven architecture, using SQS to disengage.
+The user and e-mailing intelligence is event driven architecture, using SQS.
 All Lambda functions are distribuited from two availibility zones for high disponibility.

 Storage Layer